anyuzx/Prongs/src/contents/posts/2019-08-26-customize-netlify-cms-preview.md

 ## Pre-compile the template

 Now, I have shown how to 1) write a simple template for the preview pane and 2) how to use **markdown-it** and **prism.js** in the template.
-However, the codes shown above cannot be executed in the browser since the browser has no access to the `markdown-it` and `prismjs` which live in your local `node_modules` directory.
+However, the codes shown above cannot be executed in the browser since the browser has no access to the **markdown-it** and **prismjs** which live in your local `node_modules` directory.
 Here enters [**rollup.js**](https://www.npmjs.com/package/rollup) which essentially can look into the node module `markdown-it` and `prismjs`, and take all the necessary codes and bundle them into one big file which contains all the codes needed without any external dependency anymore.
 In this way, the code can be executed directly inside the browser.
-It is not complicated to set up **rollup.js**.
-First, write the config file,
+To set up **rollup.js**.
+We need a config file,

 ```js
 // rollup.config.js